raineorshine/npm-check-updates/README.md

 `--filterVersion` runs _before_ new versions are fetched, in contrast to `--filterResults` which runs _after_.

+You can also specify a custom function in your .ncurc.js file, or when importing npm-check-updates as a module.

-The predicate function is only available in .ncurc.js or when importing npm-check-updates as a module, not on the command line.
+> :warning: The predicate function is only available in .ncurc.js or when importing npm-check-updates as a module, not on the command line.
+To convert a JSON config to a JS config, follow the instructions at https://github.com/raineorshine/npm-check-updates#config-functions.
 This function is an alias for the `filter` option function.

 ```js
 /**